 You've got the guy and you've got the ring!
-Now what do you do before jumping into months of wedding planning?
-You gotta take that coveted engagement ring selfie, of course!
+Now, what do you do before jumping into months of wedding planning?
+You've got to take that coveted engagement ring selfie, of course!
 You've been dreaming of this snazzy snap ever since the hashtag began trending and now you can't wait to mark this milestone by telling the whole wide world (or at least just your Instagram followers) that the love of your life popped the question.

 We get that you want to show off your brand new bauble, but a Facebook feed full of faux-pas will have your friends and followers rolling their eyes at their screens and logging off.
 So how do you get the news out without overdoing it?
 By following these simple guidelines for your sparkly snap!
 From diamond don'ts to filter fails, here's exactly how to take an #engagementringselfie that isn't totally obnoxious!

 Don't Tell Facebook First